gidden/benchmarks/readme.rst

     * period2...

 The period structure describes each piece-wise section of the growth function.
 A starting value can be supplied if required.
+Because of the complexity required to describe these demand curves, the constraints section for the fuel cycle is implemented as a dictionary (i.e., an object in JSON).

 An example implementation of the fuel cycle specification in JSON is given below::